-- FAISCEAU for instance prints out, in zgoubi.res, CE parameters drawn from particle coordinates,
+- FAISCEAU for instance prints out, in zgoubi.res, CE parameters drawn from individual particle coordinates

-- random particle distributions by MCOBJET are defined using CE parameters, - ellipse parameters computed from CEs are possible constraints in FIT[2] pro cedures.
+- random particle distributions by MCOBJET are defined using CE parameters.

+- ellipse parameters computed from CEs are possible constraints in FIT[2] procedures.

-10898 Transverse phase space graphs by zpop also compute CEs.
+Transverse phase space graphs by zpop also compute CEs.

-The CE method is resorted to in various exercises, for instance for comparison of the ellipse parameters it gets from the rms matching of a bunch, with theoretical beam parameters derived from first order transport formalism (such as computed from rays by MATRIX, or TWISS).
+The CE method is resorted to in various exercises, for instance for comparison of the ellipse parameters it gets from the rms matching of a bunch, with theoretical beam parameters, as derived from first order transport formalism or computed from rays by MATRIX, or TWISS.

-The CE method used in these various keywords and data treatment procedures is the following.
-Let $z_i(s)$, $z'i(s)$ be the phase space coordinates of i = 1, n particles in a set observed at some azimuth s along an optical sequence.
+The method used in these various keywords and data treatment procedures is the following.
+Let $z_i(s)$ , $z'i(s)$ be the phase space coordinates of i = 1, n particles in a set observed at some azimuth s along a beam line or in a ring.
 The second moments of the particle distribution are